-Courses Related to the Industrial Internation ship Program Course Weiaht Grad
+Courses Related to the Industrial Internship Program

-Course weight Grade
+Course Weight Grade

-Fall WKEXP 421 0 CR/F
+Year 4 Fall WKEXP 421 0 CR/F

-Winter WKEXP 422 0 CR/F
+Year 4 Winter WKEXP 422 0 CR/F

-Fall ENVPS 403 3 9-point
+Year 5 Fall ENVPS 403 3 9-point

-Winter Fall WKEXP 421 Winter WKEXP 422 FallWKEXP 4210WinterWKEXP 4220

-163.9 Geophysics
+Geophysics 163.9

 The Department of Physics offers two programs dealing with solid earth physics and space physics.
-The Honors in Geophysics program (see §163.16.2) prepares students for graduate work in geophysics.
+The Honors in Geophysics program (see §163.17.4) prepares students for graduate work in geophysics.
 The Specialization in Geophysics program prepares students with the conceptual and laboratory background required for employment at the BSc level in industry, government and technical schools.
-Also see §163.16 (Physics).
+Also see §163.17 (Physics).